-Zone titles/Club/Combined Regatta and National Championship OC6 short course race may be offered with the recommended distance being 8km, or a s determined by the Host club and approved by AOCRA or the Zone.
+Zone titles/Club/Combined Regatta and National Championship OC6 short course race may be offered with the recommended distance being a minimum of 8km, or as determined by the Host club and approved by AOCRA or the Zone.

 Distance for Junior competitors will be as per the junior distance rules.